bradgignac/cloud-notifications/README.md

-# rcnotify
+# cloud-notifications

-rcnotify is a simple command-line application that polls Rackspace Cloud Feeds for activity on your account and sends notifications based on events in the feed.
+Cloud Notifications is a simple command-line application that polls Rackspace Cloud Feeds for activity on your account and sends notifications based on events in the feed.
 This currently notifies about deletes from Rackspace Cloud Databases.

 ## Status